GetPortabl/portabl-quickstart/README.md

 # Portabl Quickstart

 Welcome to the Portabl Quickstart repository!
-This repository serves as a companion to Portabl's quickstart guides for [Data Sync](https://docs.getportabl.com/quickstart/data-sync) and [Connect](https://docs.getportabl.com/quickstart/connect).
-Here, you will find practical examples that demonstrate how to integrate the Sync Widget SDKs to issue credentials to your users and the Connect SDKs to facilitate their authentication.
+This repository serves as a companion to Portabl's quickstart guides for verifying, issuing, and authenticating.
+Here, you will find practical examples that demonstrate how to integrate the Connect SDK to authorize users as well as apis to issue and authenticate them.

 ---